thisisclement/Project4---Virus-Prediction/README.md

 # Project4---Virus-Prediction

 #### Refer to 'proj4_eda' notebook for data cleaning and exploratory analysis
+#### Refer to 'proj4_modelling' notebok for data modelling, model selection and evaluation
-#### Refer to 'proj4_cba' notebook for cost benefit analysis of spraying to minimize the threat of the West Nile Virus
+#### Refer to 'proj4_cba' notebook for the cost benefit analysis of spraying in Chicago to minimize the threat of the West Nile Virus

-## 1. Introduction

 ## Introduction
 The objective of this project is to predict the presence of the West Nile Virus in the city of Chicago and to conduct a cost benefit analysis of spraying insecticide as a counter-measure.

+__Problem Statement:__
+<br>Given a post from either of two subreddits, I would like to understand, using machine learning, whether it is possible to identify which subreddit it belongs to.

 ## Data
 ##### 4 sets of data are provided: